 Online Interaction and Education

-- Provided over 1,785 hours of chat on the Decorah eagles channel, including 449 hours of dedicated educational chat.
-Our Decorah North group provided 576 hours of moderated chat and our Flyway Group provided 500 hours of moderated chat.
+- Provided over 1200 hours of chat on the Decorah North eagles channel, including 200 hours of dedicated educational chat.
+Our Decorah eagles group provided 230 hours of moderated chat and our Flyway group provided 500 hours of moderated chat.

-- Wrote 200 blogs on our web site.
-We reported on and addressed questions about the eagles, the nests, nest intruders, eaglet growth and development, eagle ID, DM2’s second year as a father, DNF’s second year as a mother, prey remains in the nest, the events at Great Spirit Bluff, and the birds of the Mississippi River Flyway.
+- Wrote 202 blogs on our web site.
+We reported on and addressed questions about the Decorah eagles and their new nest, Mr. North and DNF, nest intruders, eaglet growth and development, eagle ID, falcon banding, nest box and camera maintenance activities, the events at Great Spirit Bluff, and the birds of the Mississippi River Flyway.

 I need to give a shout out to our amazing volunteer moderators.
 Let me be very clear – our volunteers make our pages the best on the web and we could not provide our chat or online educational program without their help!
 They have educated people, comforted people, and welcomed them into a wider circle of eagle friends.
 We thank them for everything they do!